The Easy Way To Get Organized and Build Your WordPress Website Like a Pro

 What is a WordPress theme?

-Once you find a theme it is installed within WordPress and saves a lot of design time and programming.
+Once you find a theme it is installed within WordPress and saves a lot of design time and programming over old methods.
 Your developer will then add your text, photos, videos, menu to make this uniquely yours.

 How do I find a WordPress theme?